Fleli/PMax/README.md

 ## Repository Structure

-Code is found inside `Sources/PMaxCompiler`.

-The folder `__main` contains the `Compiler` class, which is its external interface, and a `Preprocessor` class which is currently under development and will provide features for working with libraries.

-`_Docs` contains documentation on important aspects of the compiler.

-The `Compiler` folder contains each step in the compilation process, from source code (`0Frontend`) to assembly (`3ASM`).

-The `Shared` folder contains some helper functions for the `Compiler` class, some language-specific constraints, infrastructure for profiling, and extensions to classes.

-For a deeper dive into how the compiler is organized, you are encouraged to read the files inside `_Docs`.
-These will also be expanded later on.
+Detailed information about each part is found in the `Documentation` folder.

+The files in `Sources/PMax/_pmax` implement the compiler's command-line interface.
+The files `_Build`, `_Init` and `_Version` implement subcommands. `DeepSearch` implements a recursive folder search, used to locate both source code (`.pmax`) and library (`.hmax`) files.
+The `Defaults` files are used when initializaing new PMax workspaces.

+The compiler itself is found in `Sources/PMax/Compiler`.
+It is quite large, so it is further explained in the `Documents` folder.

+Importing libraries is handled by a preprocessor, found in `Sources/PMax/Preprocessor`.
+This code implements parser calls, assembly code and entry point extraction, and transitive library resolution (not implemented yet).

+Lastly, the `Shared` folder contains tools used throughout or related to the compiler.
+Examples include the `PMaxError` protocol, token filtering, and profiling.

 ## Standard Library

-The standard library is being implemented in its own [repository](https://github.com/Fleli/PMax-StdLib).
-It will contain frequently used algorithms and data structures.
-Before the standard library can be used, however, the compiler needs to support an `import` statement and some infrastructure to "talk" to code outside the current source file.
+The standard library is being implemented in its own repository.
+Its development happens in parallel with the compiler and language.
+Therefore, it is rapidly changing and won't be published until it reaches a more stable state.

 ## Further Development